bioperl/bioperl.github.io/formats/sequence_formats/TIGR_sequence_format.md

 Description
 -----------

-The TIGR sequence format format, referred to as `tigrxml` in the system.
+The TIGR sequence format format, referred to as `tigrxml` here.

 There are a couple of variants of it for the Rice and ''Arabidopsis'' data versus some of the pre-release data.